zzzever/dft-doc/_posts/2023-10-24-inputfiles.md

 | --- | --- |
 |**Related tags**| MD\_DETAILS, IN.MDOPT, .. |

-Must have variable **MD\_DETAIL** in **etot.input** (see section [MD\_DETAIL](#subsection:MDDETAIL)).
+Must have variable ``MD\_DETAIL'' in etot.input [MDDETAIL]().
 The PWmat can perform: Verlet, Nose-Hoover, Langevin, Berendsen dynsmics.
-We have a concise output as reported in **MDSTEPS**.
-The atomic movements for every step are reported in **MOVEMENT**.
+We have a concise output as reported in MDSTEPS.
+The atomic movements for every step are reported in MOVEMENT.
 One can also do special MD, e.g., with applied different force on each atom, or different specified temperature on each atom within the Langevin dynamics.
-Inside the **atom.config**, in the POSITION section, the last three column 1,1,1, determines whether this atom will move in the x,y,z directions (see section [atom.config](#atomconfig)): 1,1,1, means move, 0,0,0 means fix.
-If dynamics can change the unit cell vector (e.g., in NPT calculation), one can also use **STRESS\_MASK** section in **atom.config** to specify which cell vector component to change.
+Inside the atom.config, in the POSITION section, the last three column 1,1,1, determines whether this atom will move in the x,y,z directions (see section \ref{inputfile:atomconfig}): 1,1,1, means move, 0,0,0 means fix.
+If dynamics can change the unit cell vector (e.g., in NPT calculation), one can also use STRESS\_MASK section in atom.config to specify which cell vector component to change.

 Frequently used `etot.input` settings for MD calculation: